equinor/flownet/docs/configuration_file.rst

 bulkvolume_mult
 ---------------

+Remember that FlowNet has different options for distibution a starting point for the bulk volume in the model (see `prior_volume_distribution`_).
+Because of this, the prior uncertainty in bulk volume should be defined as multipliers on top of the initial bulkvolume.

 This part of the config file defines the prior probability distribution for a bulk volume multiplier.
 Only one distribution should be defined, and it will be used for all flow tubes.
 The values for different flow tubes are drawn independently.

-Remember that FlowNet has different options for distibution a starting point for the bulk volume in the model (see `prior_volume_distribution`_).
-Because of this, the prior uncertainty in bulk volume should be defined as multipliers on top of the intial bulkvolume.

 bulkvolume_mult_regional_scheme